Dark-ages Reionization and Galaxy Formation Simulation -- XVII. Sizes, angular momenta and morphologies of high redshift galaxies: Model Verification

-We compare our results to the SDSS observations of \citet{Thanjavur2016}, which are also shown in Figure \ref{discFraction}.
-We implement a magnitude cut of $r<17.77$, to match those observations; this magnitude cut restricts our sample to galaxies with $M_\ast>10^{10}M_\odot$.
-For stellar masses of $\gtrsim10^{11} M_\odot$ the model predicts a bulge fraction in remarkable agreement with the observations, increasing with mass to $\simeq0.9$ at $M_\ast\simeq10^{11.5}M_\odot$.
-For masses $10^{10}<M_\ast<10^{11}M_\odot$, our model overpredicts the total bulge fraction by approximately 10 per cent, though is consistent within the 16th--84th percentile range of simulated galaxy bulge fractions. \citet{Bundy2005} also predict a similar trend, finding that E/S0 galaxies dominate at higher masses and spirals at lower masses, with the transition at (2--3)$\times10^{10}M_\odot$ at $z\simeq0.3$.
-The trend our model predicts for the B/T ratio is qualitatively consistent with observations such as \citet{Conselice2006}, who found that the spiral fraction is largest in galaxies with $10^9<M_\ast<10^{11}M_\odot$, with ellipticals dominant at higher masses and irregular galaxies at lower masses.
-Similarly, \citet{Simons2015} find that for $M_\ast>10^8M_\odot$, galaxies are mostly rotation dominated and disc-like, while below this mass galaxies can be either rotation-dominated discs or asymmetric or compact galaxies. \citet{Wheeler2017} found that the majority of dwarf galaxies with $M_\ast<10^8M_\odot$ are dispersion-supported (i.e. bulgy).
+The SDSS and GAMA observations provide the most comprehensive and quantitative comparison, however, other studies have also investigated the bulge fraction as a function of stellar mass. \citet{Bundy2005} predict a similar trend, finding that E/S0 galaxies dominate at higher masses and spirals at lower masses, with the transition at (2--3)$\times10^{10}M_\odot$ at $z\simeq0.3$.
+The trend our model predicts for the B/T ratio is qualitatively consistent with observations such as \citet{Conselice2006}, who found that the spiral fraction is largest in galaxies with $10^9<M_\ast<10^{11}M_\odot$, with ellipticals dominant at higher masses and irregular galaxies at lower masses. \citet{Simons2015} find that for $M_\ast>10^{9.5}M_\odot$, galaxies are mostly rotation dominated and disc-like, while below this mass galaxies can be either rotation-dominated discs or asymmetric or compact galaxies; however, we note that they only consider `blue' galaxies, so this comparison is limited. \citet{Wheeler2017} found that the majority of dwarf galaxies with $M_\ast<10^8M_\odot$ are dispersion-supported (i.e. bulgy; due to our resolution limit we cannot make a comparison with this study).